Needlepoint projects can be stitched in three different ways:

 Working With a Needlepoint Chart

 To work a needlepoint pattern from a chart, each square is counted as one diagonal stitch over the intersection of a vertical and horizontal canvas mesh.
-If you are familiar with cross stitch and other types of embroidery, working from a needlepoint chart is exactly the same.
-There is no need to paint a canvas when following a chart!
+If you are familiar with cross stitch and other types of embroidery, working from a needlepoint chart is the same.
+There is no need to paint a canvas when following a chart.

 Using Online Needlepoint Charts

 The free needlepoint patterns are charted in color to give you an idea of what the stitched needlepoint designs will look like when completed.
-However, they may need a little massaging in order to see them and follow them better.
+However, they may need a little massaging to see them and follow them better.
 The needlepoint patterns and charts should be downloaded full-size from their links, and then enlarged as needed for printing.